 An associate buy-in is one type of veterinary practice purchase that can benefit all parties.
 It allows the buying veterinarian to “test drive” the practice to see if it is a good fit prior to committing.
 In addition, it gives the selling veterinarian the ability to make sure that the transition is clean and the business continues to operate.
 If you decide this is the right move for you and the associate you’re working with, our veterinary law firm can help set it up.

 Partnerships for Veterinarians

-It’s common to form a partnership among two veterinarians.
+It’s common to form a partnership between two veterinarians.
 Whether it be two successful veterinarians looking to team up, or an older veterinarian looking to find a successor.
 As long as you have an experienced veterinary law attorney to help, this process should go smoothly.
-At Odgers Law Group, in addition to a well drafted veterinary partnership agreement, we always recommend that our veterinarians enter into a buy-sell agreement when considering partnering with another veterinarian.
+At Odgers Law Group, in addition to a well-drafted veterinary partnership agreement, we always recommend that our veterinarians enter into a buy-sell agreement when considering partnering with another veterinarian.

 Veterinarian Employment Agreements and Non-Competition Provisions

 Whether you’re the buyer or the seller, you might need help drafting contracts that will affect the practice in the long run.
 A non-competition agreement is one example of such paperwork; it will ensure the seller does not compete with the practice after the purchase has been completed.
 A veterinarian attorney can help you draft this type of document and other employment agreements.